 You can check the status of your benefits online.
 See our Frequently Asked Question: Can I check the status of my benefits online? for more information.

-6. Review Important Information & FAQs for the Post 9/11 GI Bill
+Step 6.
+Review Important Information & FAQ page for Post 9/11 GI Bill.

 Includes information about the Books and Supplies Stipend, BAH, Financial Check-in and more.